What are Target Judgement Rules?

 In the slide over, you can adjust the thresholds for your judgements and select between points or grades.
 You can choose whole numbers or up to 2 decimal places to allow for finer rules.
 Click Save changes.

 This will then be reflected in the mark sheets and on report cards.
+Here you can see Arbor's default colour coding.
 For example, if a student is working at their target, Arbor will colour the cell light green and if they are working slightly below their target Arbor will colour the cell yellow.

 The more target judgements you have set up, the more colour steps you will see between orange and green.